barryvdh/laravel-ide-helper/README.md

 ];
 ```

-After you run `php artisan ide-helper:generate`, it's recommended (but not mandatory) to rename `config/app.php` to something else,
+After you run `php artisan ide-helper:generate-facades`, it's recommended (but not mandatory) to rename `config/app.php` to something else,
 until you have to re-generate the docs or after passing to production environment.
 Lumen 5.1+ will read this file for configuration parameters if it is present, and may overlap some configurations if it is completely populated.